PhonologicalCorpusTools/CorpusTools/index.md

 3. The feature values in the pre-included feature systems have been updated to fix corruption issues.
 4. Functional load calculations with right-hand environment specifications should be working.

+Smaller updates within 1.4 (e.g., 1.4.1) are to fix small issues in functionality but do not reflect major changes.

 Version 1.3 was released in July 2017.
 It differs from v.
 1.2 (December 2016) in the following areas:

 1. An additonal analysis algorithm for calculating informativity has been added.